Minoration via Mixed Volumes and Cover's Problem for General Channels: From Cover's Problem to Soft-Minoration

+We can reduce the channel $P_{YZ\vert X}$ to $P_{\uY\uZ\vert X}$ if the input symbols are restricted to $\mathcal{X}_{\rm good}$.
+In reality such a restriction is not in place; however the probability of $\mathcal{X}_{\rm bad}$ must be small if the scheme is nearly capacity-achieving.
+Therefore with a small bit of oracle message taking care of the symbols in $\mathcal{X}_{\rm bad}$, a good scheme for Model~1 can be converted to a good scheme for the following modified model which is essentially for the channel $P_{\uY\uZ\vert X}$:

-{\bf Model~2: } (Figure~\ref{f_m2}) The model is similar to Model~1, but the channel outputs are the equivalent classes $\uY^n$ and $\uZ^n$.
+{\bf Model~2: } (Figure~\ref{f_m2}) Suppose that $P_{Y\vert X}$ and $P_{Z\vert X}$ are given.
+The model is similar to Model~1, but the channel outputs are the equivalent classes $\uY^n$ and $\uZ^n$.
 Moreover, the relay and the decoder receive an oracle information $E=(E_1,\dots,E_n)$, which is a function of $x^n$:

 where $*$ is a dummy symbol.
 (Alternatively, $E$ may be defined as the equivalent class of $x^n$ for which coordinates in $\mathcal{X}_{\rm bad}$ agree.)
-The outputs of the relay and the decoder are given by the functions $V=V(\uZ^n,E)$ and $\hat{W}=\hat{W}(V,\uY^n,E)$.
+The outputs of the relay and the decoder are given by the functions $V=V(\uZ^n,E)\in\{1,2,\dots,\lfloor\exp(nR_0)\rfloor\}$ and $\hat{W}=\hat{W}(V,\uY^n,E)\in \{1,2,\dots,\lfloor\exp(nR)\rfloor\}$.